Steel vs Wooden Sheds:

 Steel Sheds’ Best Points:

 Steel sheds are on average much cheaper than their wooden alternatives.
+Particularly in the larger sizes.

 Steel Sheds can be shipped flatpacked.
 This keeps the price down even further, but it means that we can get our sheds across Ireland quickly.